efth-mcl/NN-Tool/README.rst

 Net.DictDataPlot()
 print(Net.DictData['train_predict_table'])
 ```
-The NN-Tool tree after this example should be like this:
+The nntool tree after this example should be like this:
 ```
-NN-Tool
+nntool
 ├── CSVRESULTS
 │   └── IRIS_RS
 │       └── 1